evangelos-com/dotfiles/README.md

 # Evangelos' dotfiles

 ## Installation of dotfiles

-NOTE: these were written for a bash terminal, not zsh which comes default in newer versions of macOS (Sonoma for example).  `.bash_prompt` colours do not work in zsh.
-List available shells `cat /etc/shells`.
-Change default shell to bash `chsh -s /bin/bash`
+### Compatibility Note

+These configurations are designed for Bash and may not work as expected in zsh, which is the default shell on newer macOS versions (such as Sonoma).
+Specifically, `.bash_prompt` colors are not compatible with zsh.

+### Switching to Bash

+To use these dotfiles with Bash:

+* List available shells: `cat /etc/shells`
+* Change your default shell to Bash: `chsh -s /bin/bash`

+### Installation Steps

-Run the very simple install script to pull in the latest version and copy the files to ~/, your home directory.
+Run the install script to pull in the latest version and copy the files to your home directory:
 ```bash
 ./install.sh
 ```

 Source .macos
 ```base
 source ~/.macos